Wendy Kerner

 Attorney

-As the lead environmental attorney at 1-800-Law-Firm, she has helped develop causes of action that are challenging pesticide companies, industrial fishing, trichloroethylene contamination in an historically black community, and ethylene oxide contamination in low-income Puerto Rican communities.
+As the lead environmental attorney at Kresch Legal Service’s Legal Environmental Advocacy Force (LEAF), Wendy has been instrumental in developing causes of action against pesticide companies, the plastic industry, industrial fishing practices, and environmental contamination affecting vulnerable communities.
+Notably, she is working on cases involving trichloroethylene contamination in an historically Black community and ethylene oxide pollution in low-income Puerto Rican neighborhoods.